About Japanese Maple Trees: Acer palmatum and A. japonicum

 Size: Varies from 1 metre (3 feet) to 9 metres (30 feet) – see additional note below on height

-When To Prune: Mid / Late Winter (see details below)
+When To Prune: During dormant season, mid to late winter (see details below)

 The height of either Acer palmatum and A. japonicum in excess of 9 metres (30 feet) is ultimately subject to growing conditions and location attributes.
 Additionally, the Japanese maples’ Dwarf group can grow to 2 metres (6.5 feet), while those in the Dissectum group can grow to 5 metres (16 feet) at maturity.
 The Dissectum group represents Japanese maples with deeply dissected leaves, such as the weeping Japanese maple tree (laceleaf Japanese maple).